yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/configure-backup-storage.md

 - Provide the required access control list (ACL) and set it as either uniform or fine-grained (for object-level access).
 - Add permissions, such as roles and members.

-### GKE Service Account based IAM (GCP IAM)
+### GKE service account-based IAM (GCP IAM)

-Google Kubernetes Engine (GKE) uses a concept known as "Workload Identity" to provide a secure way to allow a Kubernetes service accounts in your GKE cluster to act as an IAM service account.
-Workload Identity links a Kubernetes Service Account to a Google Cloud Service Account through annotations in the Kubernetes Service Account.
+Google Kubernetes Engine (GKE) uses a concept known as "Workload Identity" to provide a secure way to allow a Kubernetes service account in your GKE cluster to act as an IAM service account.
+Workload Identity links a Kubernetes service account to a GCS account using annotations in the Kubernetes service account.
 Pods that use the configured Kubernetes service account automatically authenticate as the IAM service account when accessing Google Cloud APIs.

 By using Workload Identity, you avoid the need for manually managing service account keys or tokens in your applications running on GKE.
 This approach enhances security and simplifies the management of credentials.

 Details about additional terminology associated with GKE Service account are as follows:

-1. **Kubernetes Service Account (KSA):** In GKE, each pod can be associated with a Kubernetes Service Account.
+1. **Kubernetes service account (KSA):** In GKE, each pod can be associated with a KSA.
 This is used to authenticate and authorize the pod to interact with other Google Cloud services.

 1. **IAM service accounts:** Google Cloud resources that allow applications to make authorized calls to Google Cloud APIs.